ShanahanArres/EmailWritingAssistant-SeniorSem/README.md

 Project Overview
-- This repository contains a Chrome Extension (Manifest V3) that augments Gmail with AI-powered email suggestions.
+This project implements a **Chrome Extension (Manifest V3)** that integrates an AI-powered email assistant into **Gmail** and **Outlook**.
+The extension enhances email composition by generating refined, professional drafts and automatically identifying scheduling details to create calendar events.

-The extension frontend (popup + content script) sends the current draft to a local Flask backend, which invokes a local LLM through the ollama CLI to generate contextual suggestions.
+The frontend (popup + content scripts) communicates with a **local Flask backend**, which processes text through a **Language Model (AI Text Processor)**.
+When meeting-related information (such as date, time, or attendees) is detected, the system connects with **Google Calendar** or **Outlook Calendar** APIs to create events automatically.

 Folder Structure
   ├── manifest.json